 The reason for this is because, during the seasoning process, the water content of the wood has evaporated and left the wood, which leaves it weighing less than when freshly cut.

-You can also check the condition of the wood.
+Also, check the condition of the wood.
 Dryer wood will have more cracks than it did previously.
 This is a result of the drying process.
 You will know if your wood is ready if you pay attention to these little details.

 It may be advantageous to have an uncured piece of wood nearby to help compare with your seasoned wood.
 This will help alleviate any doubt you may have about the dry wood.